pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/GettingStarted.md

 ```

 And then finally we define the view that displays the feature.
 It holds onto a `StoreOf<Feature>`
-so that it can observe all changes to the state and re-render, and we can send all user actions to
+so that it observe all changes to the state and re-render, and we send all user actions to
 the store so that state changes:

 ```swift